All cancers start when some cells in the body become abnormal and multiply faster than usual.

 - The body’s immune system doesn't recognise these cells as abnormal so they keep growing.

 - As more and more abnormal cells are made, they start to outnumber normal cells in the area.

-- They continue to multiply out of control and form a cancer.
+- They continue to multiply out of control.

 How cancers spread

-When cells first become abnormal and form a cancer, this is called a primary cancer.
+When cancers first develop and form a tumour, this is called a primary cancer.

 Cells from the primary cancer can spread:

 - to a nearby lymph node (regional spread)